Tennis-Jabeur pushes past Rogers to reach U.S. Open fourth round | Sports-Games

 Tennis-Jabeur pushes past Rogers to reach U.S. Open fourth round

+I'm very happy that I kept fighting and went until the end."
+The Tunisian faces a tough road ahead after suffering early exits at hard court tune-up events in Toronto and Cincinnati, with a fearsome fourth round opponent in Russian Veronika Kudermetova, against whom she has a withering 0-3 record.
+But Jabeur, who has made a career out of defying expectations as the first Arab player to reach a Grand Slam final, struck an optimistic tone with reporters.

-Tunisian fifth seed Ons Jabeur survived a thrilling duel to down home hope Shelby Rogers 4-6 6-4 6-3 at the U.S. Open Friday, reaching the fourth round of the hardcourt major for the first time.
+Tunisian fifth seed Ons Jabeur survived a thrilling duel to down home hope Shelby Rogers 4-6 6-4 6-3 at the U.S. Open on Friday, making the fourth round at Flushing Meadows for the first time.
 The Wimbledon finalist squandered six of the eight break points she earned in the opening set but hit her stride in the second as she dropped just two first-serve points.

-Tunisian fifth seed Ons Jabeur survived a thrilling duel to down home hope Shelby Rogers 4-6 6-4 6-3 at the U.S. Open Friday, reaching the fourth round of the hardcourt major for the first time.

 "Crazy match," Jabeur said in an on-court interview.
-"Even down 5-1, 40-love she doesn't make the mission easy for me...
+"Even down 5-1, 40-love she doesn't make the mission easy for me ...
 I'm very happy that I kept fighting and went until the end."
+The Tunisian faces a tough road ahead after suffering early exits at hard court tune-up events in Toronto and Cincinnati, with a fearsome fourth round opponent in Russian Veronika Kudermetova, against whom she has a withering 0-3 record.

+But Jabeur, who has made a career out of defying expectations as the first Arab player to reach a Grand Slam final, struck an optimistic tone with reporters.
+"I just don't want to stop here.
+You know how much I love New York, how much I want to be here," she said.

+"Even though the preparation for the hard court season wasn't great ...
+I'm just going to keep fighting and keep pushing and breaking records here."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)